Spousal Benefits

 - Both wait: ~$1,197,720 total benefits

 The coordinated strategy wins because it balances early income with maximized survivor protection.
+For the full comparison across low, median, and high earner households, see Social Security Claiming Outcomes →.

 Strategy #1: Higher Earner Waits, Lower Earner Claims Early